Xqhare/neith/README.md

 #### Nql reference table

 > [!TIP]
-> The table is read left to right, take the position of the command choosen from the list, and use it as the index for any following lists.
+> The table is read left to right, take the position of the command chosen from the list, and use it as the index for any following lists.
 > "!)" marks the end of a command and the "!" is NOT to be typed.
 Please note that following lists will have one entry less because of this.

 > [!CAUTION]